andoma93/FirebaseCheckVersion/README.md

 ## Author

-andoma93, andoma93@gmail.com
+Mario Monaco, andoma93@gmail.com

 ## License

-CheckVersion is available under the MIT license.
+FirebaseCheckVersion is available under the MIT license.
 See the LICENSE file for more info.